 Subscription Video On Demand

 Consumers can access your content when they join a VOD subscription service that aggregates many content offerings in one place.
-Examples: Netflix, HBO Max, Hulu, Disney+, Sundance Now.
+Examples: Netflix, Max, Hulu, Disney+, Sundance Now.

 Ad-Based Video On Demand